nji-syd/fastai-docker/README.md

 # Docker files for the fast.ai library supporting GPU

-The Docker files download the fast.ai repo and build the Python environment as defined in the environment.yml file provided by fastai.
-The files build upon nvidia/cuda images.
+### Update March 2019

+Docker files have been updated for FastAI version 1.0

+ 1. fastai0.7.cuda9
+ 2. fastai1.0.cuda9

 Running the container starts a jupyter notebook at localhost:8888

 jupyter password: fastai

-### Contents

-The repo contains two docker files
+**Important:** To connect a notebook to the Anaconda fastai environment, open the notebook:

+1. Select the Kernel menu
+2. Choose Change Kernel -> env:fastai.
+3. Save the Notebook and fastai becomes the default environment for that notebook.

+*These files are provided as is and have not been extensively tested.
+If you find a problem please message me or create a pull request.*

+### Legacy Files (Don't Use)

- 1. fastai.latest.cuda8
+ 1. fastai.cuda8.old
- 2. fastai.latest.cuda9
+ 2. fastai.cuda9.old

 The docker files support nvidia-docker for versions 8 and 9 of cuda respectively.
 There are two differences between the files: